Get more info about setting up a new chapter in your area.

 CREST Threat Intelligence Manager Syllabus

-The Certified Threat Intelligence Manager examination costs £1,600 + VAT.
+For costs and availability please refer to individual country booking.
 The examination is delivered at Pearson Vue centres.

 Recommended Preparation Material